Hrachkata/RCM-highlighter/README.md

 4. Open any mixed XML file
 5. There should be JS highlighting and XML suggestions
 6. If there isn't, good luck ¯\\_(ツ)\_/¯

+## Installation for the cool kids that are lazy

+1. Install the VSIX
+2. If your computer still works, great job

 ## Debugging